 For example, instead of merely saying “I have required analytical skills,” you should mention, “during my job at Z organization, I analyzed an old gridlock on supply chain management, and automated it through real-time analytical data I generated”.
 The same rule applies to your video resume and e-portfolio.

-When you will be in the automobile sector, it means closing cash drawers, and restoring shelves, or check the supply chain for the next day stock should get priority on the resume.
+When you will be in the automobile sector, it means closing cash drawers, restoring shelves, or checking the supply chain for the next day’s stock should get priority on the resume.
 In the banking area?
 The list of hard skills for resumes should be balance sheet, debt, and credit, customer negotiation skills, etc.

 When you are a designer, your hard skills examples can be Photoshop, illustrator, color palette, etc. For an accountant, the skills set might be account analysis and asset management.
 Professional skills for doctors can be patient care, clinical education, and instant responsiveness.